MmightyGame/smarttime/README.md

 100% local*.
 No cloud.
 Just clarity.

-*Accounts are saved in the cloud, read Terms Of Serivce&Privacy Policy for more info
+*Accounts are saved in the cloud, read Terms Of Serivce and Privacy Policy for more info